ZhihaoJia/colorhack/README.md

 GUI for dynamically changing HTML element colors and developing color schemes.
 Useful for the quick designing and prototyping of web pages.

-**NOTE**: ColorHack is a work-in-progress and many of the expected features are not implemented yet.
+**NOTE**: ColorHack is a work in progress and many of the expected features are not implemented yet.

 Usage:
 ------